The Man Who Never Was: The Goon Show parody

-The BBC's radio comedy show, The Goon Show, made a send-up of the story of The Man Who Never Was (based on the book) and incorporated most of the regular Goon Show characters.
+The BBC's radio comedy show The Goon Show made a send-up of the story of The Man Who Never Was (based on the book) and incorporated most of the regular Goon Show characters.
 Written by Spike Milligan and Larry Stephens, the first version of the script formed two-thirds of the episode broadcast on 31 March 1953, before the film's release, with the first third comprising a separate sketch.
 Like most of these early episodes, this no longer exists.

 Milligan and Stephens later wrote a full-length version which was broadcast on 20 March 1956.
 Milligan later revised this script for the episode broadcast on 17 February 1958.
 Both of the later versions have been issued on CD sets.
-Coincidentally, Peter Sellers (one of the Goons) provided the voice of Winston Churchill in the film, although the character did not appear in the Goon Show adaptation.
+Peter Sellers (one of the Goons) provided the voice of Winston Churchill in the film, although the character did not appear in the Goon Show adaptation.